Table of Contents

 Epidemiology of the Acute Scrotum in Adolescents

 The acute scrotum per our previous definition can be quite common in adolescents.
 According to our definition, the term acute scrotum includes testicular torsion, orchitis, and epididymitis, or non-testicular diseases that can also present with acute painful swelling of the scrotum.
-The peak incidence of the acute scrotum is seen in boys aged between 12 and 18 years.
+The peak incidence of acute scrotum is seen in boys aged between 12 and 18 years.

 Testicular torsion is the most serious condition that presents with an acute scrotum.
 Up to 25 % of the cases of the acute scrotum are caused by testicular torsion.
 The estimated incidence of testicular torsion in adolescents is 1 per 4000, hence it is a common and serious condition.
 The main complication of untreated testicular torsion is infertility.